-You can a wide variety of information and advice from the Money Advice Service from advice on the costs of learning to drive and getting a car, to choosing your first bank account, to starting your first job.
+You can access a wide variety of information and advice from the Money Advice Service, from advice on the costs of learning to drive and getting a car, to choosing your first bank account, to starting your first job.

 For more information and to get help visit the Money Advice Service website!

 Christians Against Poverty is a national charity which offers debt and money advice to anyone regardless of their religion.